BlueBrain/Brayns/python/doc/source/usage_launchbraynsbackend.rst

 Enter your project account and type of partition to use and then click on ``+ ALLOCATE NEW RESOURCE``.
-There is a contextual help to guide you throught out the process if you need it.
+There is a contextual help to guide you through out the process if you need it.

 .. warning::